brBart/saf-moss/readme.txt

 = 1.0.5 =

 Added the ability to test an upload file generation.
-The file will be created but the values will be zero.
+The file will be created but the values will be zero

 = 1.0.6 =

 Added support for EU VAT Assistant for WooCommerce from Aelia Added notices that VAT plugins must be installed and activated

+= 1.0.7 =

+Fixed the tests to confirm the existence of the Lyquidity plugin (EDD) or the Simba or EU VAT Assistant plugin (WooCommerce)

 == Upgrade Notice ==